 MDIIM's 2015-2016 student associates were Luce Engérant (BCom) and Natasha Sakina Alani (MBA).
 These students assisted with MDIIM's major events and undertook their own integrated management projects to related to MDIIM's programming objectives.

-Luce is completing her BCom degree in International Management and Comparative Politics.
+Luce completed her BCom degree in International Management and Comparative Politics.
 She is interested in social impact, art, and communication and is particularly attentive to how climate change and conflict can be addressed through mediation and non-violent communication.
 For her main project with MDIIM, she worked primarily with McGill’s Experiential Learning Network (ELN) to better understand existing opportunities and improve the network’s visibility.

-Natasha is currently pursing an MBA with a concentration in Strategy.
+Natasha completed an MBA with a concentration in Strategy.
 Prior to her MBA, her experience included Mergers and Acquisitions, Design Research, Entrepreneurship, Social Enterprise, and Non-Profit Management.
 She has lived and worked on each coast of the United States and in three continents.
 As an MDIIM Student Associate, Natasha worked with McGill University’s Social Innovation and Integration Lab (SIIL) and continues to act as an ambassador for the McGill Quartier de L’Innovation.

 2014-2015 MDIIM Student Associates

 MDIIM's 2014-2015 student associates were Alexandra Cirgenski (MBA candidate), Natalie Happe (BCom candidate), Julie Savaria (MBA candidate), and Emad Aziz Sedrak (MBA candidate).
 These students undertook integrated management initiatives covering a diverse range of topics including urban resiliency and creative communities, managing for introverted personality types, rethinking humanitarian aid, public healthcare reform, and strengthening connections amongst social entrepreneurs.